jbruggem/jaslog/README.md

 - there is no way to control the formatting

 It will work especially well with certain specific JSON structures (see "Supported formats").

+## Install

+1. Download the binary from the [latest release](https://github.com/jbruggem/jaslog/releases)
+2. Put it in the folder that's part of your PATH
+3. Make it executable (`chmod +x`)

 ## Usage